-The Johnson & Bell trial team of Shareholder, Edward W. Hearn, and Associates, Catherine Breitweiser-Hurst and Jeremy J. McDonald, obtained partial summary judgment in favor of their food transportation client and one of its drivers.
-The ruling in favor of Johnson & Bell’s clients is likely to have positive ramifications for defendants in the future as it eliminates a trial tactic used by plaintiffs to seek “inflated” compensatory damages at the conclusion of trials.
+The Johnson & Bell trial team of Shareholder, Edward W. Hearn, and Associate, Catherine Breitweiser-Hurst, obtained partial summary judgment in favor of their food transportation client and one of its drivers.
+The ruling in favor of Johnson & Bell’s clients is likely to have positive ramifications for defendants in the future as it eliminates a trial tactic used by plaintiffs to expand a defendant's liability by seeking “inflated” compensatory damages at the conclusion of trials.

 This case arises out of a December 2015 collision between the defendant’s truck and the driver of an automobile.
 The truck’s driver also is being defended by Johnson & Bell.
 The driver veered into plaintiff’s lane as he was looking at his driver’s side-view mirror, coming into contact with plaintiff’s car.
 Plaintiff filed a complaint that brought two counts, one against the truck driver and the other against the food transportation company.
 The count against the food transportation company presented two alternative theories of liability: vicarious liability under respondeat superior and negligent entrustment of the truck by the company to its driver.
 After the parties had exchanged some written discovery, Johnson & Bell filed an amended answer on behalf of its clients in which our client admitted that the driver was at fault for causing the accident; that he was an employee at the time it occurred; and that the company could be vicariously liable for his conduct should plaintiff succeed in proving damages.